-For more than five thousand years people have used rosemary.
+People have used rosemary for more than five thousand years.
 In that time many myths and legends have arisen.
-The Rosemary Specialist presents some of these and modern scientific studies in the sections below.
+The Rosemary Specialist explores some of these, together with modern scientific studies, in the sections below.

 In the UK, it is usual for nurseries to label plants according to Royal Horticulural Society (RHS) naming.
 The RHS is not adopting the new name until 2020.
 We will be using up our old stocks of labels and in 2020 the plants we send out will start to have Salvia rosmarinus labels but they are still the same, much-loved, rosemary plants!

 There is little or no evidence to indicate that the Romans introduced rosemary to the UK.
 Rosemary does not feature much in Roman food or medicine.